jisanders1/Projects/Programming Languages (CS 403)/README.md

 - May update the catch clause in the Lox class to be more specific with which error it caught since the File class method used throws many different types.
 - Added a [Lox grammar file](https://github.com/jisanders1/Projects/blob/main/Programming%20Languages%20(CS%20403)/Full%20Lox%20Grammar.txt) to keep track of what the grammar looks like in one place.

+Chapter 12:
+- Added classes to my implmentation of lox with constructors, methods, the "this" keyword, and fields/properties.
+Inheritance will come in the next chapter.
+- Updated the catch clause in the Lox class to print more specific information in regards to which error was caught, such as "Directory not found" for the DirectoryNotFound exception or "File is unable to be accessed due to permission requirements." for the SecurityException.
+- Changed the for loop in the ResolveLocal method of the [Resolver.cs](https://github.com/jisanders1/Projects/blob/main/Programming%20Languages%20(CS%20403)/Jlox/Lox%20Interpreter/Lox/Resolver.cs) class to start at the front and increment instead of starting at the back to decrement.
+The decrement version caused a weird error to occur where the program could not find the "this" keyword althogh it had already been declared and was in the dictionary being searched.
+- Updated the [Lox grammar file](https://github.com/jisanders1/Projects/blob/main/Programming%20Languages%20(CS%20403)/Full%20Lox%20Grammar.txt) to reflect the addition of classes.
+- Considering moving all projects out of the Lox folder into the Lox Interpreter folder to simplify path calls for both the interpreter itself and the generate_ast project.

 Challenges currently implemented:
 - Multi-line comments without nesting of more multi-line comments are allowed.
 - Divide by 0 is not allowed and an error will be thrown.